gravitational/teleport/rfd/0139-gogo-must-go.md

 1. Create the new implementation object as described above.
 2. Write tests that verify that the current messages marshal/unmarshal properly into the new object.
 This will require creating message conversion functions as well.
-3. Replace existing references to the object with the new builder.
+3. Replace existing references to the object with the new version.
 4. The `gogoproto` extensions on the original message are now largely irrelevant, and can be removed.
 This will likely require changes to the conversion functions mentioned above.